Abdulkadir Ahmed: Governor of the Central Bank

 Ahmed was appointed the Governor of the Bank on 27 June 1982 and retired on 30 September 1993.

 He held office for over 11 years during democratic government of Shehu Shagari and interim government of Ernest Shonekan, and the military regimes of Generals Muhammadu Buhari and Ibrahim Babangida.

 He was the first chairman of the board of the Nigeria Deposit Insurance Corporation when it was established on 15 June 1988.

 During his tenure, the Shagari regime awarded contracts for construction of the Kafin Zaki Dam in Bauchi State.
 Both Ahmed and water resources minister Abubakar Hashidu were natives of the state.
 The successor government of Military ruler General Sani Abacha cancelled the project and appointed a judicial committee of inquiry.

 Abacha also set up a panel of inquiry into CBN activities under his predecessors.

-The panel reviewed handling of Dedicated and other Special Accounts, set up to manage windfall revenues from sale of crude oil.

-The amounts involved between September 1988 and 30 June 1994 totaled $12.4 billion.
-The panel was critical of the way that this money was spent on non-essential projects rather than used to further reduce debt.

 In 1988, Governor Ahmed achieved the first debt reduction transaction in the international markets by restructuring the trade arrears of Nigeria into CBN Promissory Notes.
 The restructuring was done on a voluntary basis, with over 2/3 of the noteholders agreeing to the restructuring at a bondholders meeting at Wembley Conference Centre in London.
 Governor Ahmed convinced noteholders to accept the debt reduction deal by allowing creditors to set strict terms of default for the notes.
 The Governor feared that subsequent Nigerian administrations would attempt to renege on the note payments, so he permitted creditors to set very harsh terms of default for the notes.
 As a result, the Promissory Notes, which totalled over US$5 billion, were paid in full in January 2010, and Nigeria's credit rating has greatly improved as a result.
 This transaction, and Nigeria's performance on the CBN Notes, allowed Nigeria to restructure another $5 billion of bank debt into Brady Bonds in 1992.
 Brady Bonds also had an element of debt reduction, which greatly lowered Nigeria foreign exchange cost.

 Governor Ahmed then initiated the first comprehensive sovereign debt buyback in the international markets, which further reduced Nigeria's foreign exchange burden, between 1988 and 1993, through an overseas subsidiary company named Greenland Holdings.
 After allegations of impropriety in the deals, a Senate investigation committee in 2000 exonerated the governor and stated that the deals had been beneficial to the country, reducing foreign debt by $5 billion at an average cost to Nigeria of 32% of the face value of the debt purchased.